 Results (least points wins)

-This was the route for 2019, beginning in Hariot Bay.
+The route in 2019 pioneered an awesome circumnavigation of Cortes Island in the northern Strait of Georgia, skirting the western edges of Desolation Sound.
+The race began in Hariot Bay.
 Click on legs (orange = AM; purple = PM) for more details, including date and destinations.
 Click upper right corner icon to view full-size chart.

 Pre-raid schedule: Full-moon Regatta (optional)